VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 The Platform Manager also allows localizing UI elements.
 Localization based on resources (translation files) files placed in *\CustomerReviewsModule.Web\Localizations* folder.

-### How to define blade for Customers review module
+### How to define blade for "Customer reviews" module

 1. To get and update data from backend define *search* and *update* API controller methods in *\CustomerReviewsModule.Web\Scripts\resources\customer-reviews-module-api.js* file.